 If your dog growls in certain situations repeatedly, perhaps at the dog park, for example, it’s possible your dog just isn’t comfortable at the dog park.
 Don’t force your dog into situations they’re clearly not enjoying.

-training to stop dog growlingTraining to Stop Dog Growling
+Training to Stop Dog Growling

-My recommendation for training specifically to stop dog growling is The Dog Calming Code It’s a two-hour video training that provides effective and easy-to-follow steps for calming dog aggression of any kind.
+My recommendation for training specifically to stop dog growling is The Dog Calming Code.
+It’s a two-hour video training that provides effective and easy-to-follow steps for calming dog aggression of any kind.

 It was created by Professional Dog Trainer and Behavioral Specialist, Doggy Dan.